ave-llan/conference-central/README.md

 ### Two Additional Queries

-- **getSessionsInTimeWindow(websafeConferenceKey, startTime, endTime)** -- returns a list of sessions that take place at a conference entirely within the indicated time window
+- **getSessionsInTimeWindow(websafeConferenceKey, startTime, endTime)** -- returns a list of sessions that take place at a conference entirely within the indicated time window. `startTime` and `endTime` will be converted to Python datetime objects and must be formatted like so: `2015-10-31T17:30`.

 - **getSessionsWithSeatsAvailable(websafeConferenceKey)** -- returns a list of sessions at this conference with seats available